MalteJ/docker/docs/sources/reference/commandline/cli.md

       --entrypoint=""            Overwrite the default ENTRYPOINT of the image --env-file=[]              Read in a line delimited file of environment variables --expose=[]                Expose a port or a range of ports (e.g. --expose=3300-3310) from the container without publishing it to your host
-      --global-ipv6=false        Assign a global IPv6 address to the container and add a default route for IPv6 (see [IPv6](/articles/networking#ipv6)).
       -h, --hostname=""          Container host name
       -i, --interactive=false    Keep STDIN open even if not attached --link=[]                  Add link to another container in the form of name:alias